boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/api-reference/events.md

 dashboard.loadDashboard();
 ```

-## actionBegin
+### widgetSettings.beforeWidgetControlMenuOpen

-This event will be triggered at the beginning of every viewer actions while applying connection, layout and dashboard rendering, popup opening and closing, refreshing, filtering, exporting and more.
+This event will be triggered after any option from the control menu icon is clicked.

 <table class="params">
 <thead>